ipld/ipld/README.md

 applications that can be fully decentralized.

-This ecosystem is held together by a few concepts and standards that ensure compatability between formats and programming languages.
+This ecosystem is held together by a few concepts and standards that ensure compatibility between formats and programming languages.

 You'll find numerous libraries for working with IPLD.